Abrasion Resistance - Ability to resist surface wear.

 Tear Strength - The force required to initiate or continue a tear in a material under specified conditions.

-Teonex - An oriented polyethylene naphthalate film manufactured exclusively by DuPont/Teijin, bringing exceptional dimensional stability and barrier properties, heat resistance and inherent UF protection, bridging the performance gap between polyester and polyamide films.
+Teonex® - An oriented polyethylene naphthalate (PEN) film manufactured exclusively by Toyobo Film Solutions Limited™, bringing exceptional heat resistance, dimensional stability, and barrier properties, bridging the performance gap between polyester PET and polyimide films.

 Thermoforming - A method of forming (typically used in medical packaging) in which a plastic film is deformed while subjected to heat close to the film's softening temperature.